-- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - The quality withhold benchmark for DY 1 is set as the percentage achieved by the highest scoring MMP minus 10 percentage points.
-For more information, refer to the Quality Withhold Technical Notes (DY 1): California-Specific Measures.
-Separate guidance will be forthcoming on the established benchmark for this measure for DY 2 and 3. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements. - MMPs should validate that data element B is less than or equal to data element A. - All data elements should be positive values.
+- B. QA Checks/Thresholds procedures used by CMS and the state to establish benchmarks in order to identify outliers or data that are potentially erroneous. - Guidance will be forthcoming on the established benchmark for this measure for DY 2 and 3. - C. Edits and Validation checks validation checks that should be performed by each MMP prior to data submission. - Confirm those data elements listed above as subsets of other elements.

-D. Analysis - how CMS and the state will evaluate reported data, as well as how other data sources may be monitored.
+MMPs should validate that data element B is less than or equal to data element A.

-- CMS and the state will evaluate the percentage of members with a care coordinator who had at least one care coordinator or other care team contact during the reporting period. - E. Notes additional clarifications to a reporting section.
+- All data elements should be positive values. - D. Analysis how CMS and the state will evaluate reported data, as well as how other data sources may be monitored. - CMS and the state will evaluate the percentage of members with a care coordinator who had at least one care coordinator or other care team contact during the reporting period. - E. Notes additional clarifications to a reporting section.
 This section incorporates previously answered frequently asked questions. - MMPs should include all members regardless of whether the member was enrolled through passive enrollment or opt-in enrollment.
-Medicaid-only members should not be included. - MMPs should include all members who meet the criteria outlined in data element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period). - The contact can be from the care coordinator or another member of the care team, depending on the member's needs. - MMPs should include only successful care coordinator or other care team contacts in data element B. - MMPs should refer to the California three-way contract for specific requirements pertaining to the care team. - To be included in this measure, the member needs to be continuously enrolled for six months during the reporting period, with no gaps in enrollment. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site accessed at the following web address: https://Financial-Alignment-Initiative.NORC.org
+Medicaid-only members should not be included. - MMPs should include all members who meet the criteria outlined in data element A, regardless of whether they are disenrolled as of the end of the reporting period (i.e., include all members regardless of whether they are currently enrolled or disenrolled as of the last day of the reporting period). - The contact can be from the care coordinator or another member of the care team, depending on the member's needs. - MMPs should include only successful care coordinator or other care team contacts in data element B. - MMPs should refer to the California three-way contract for specific requirements pertaining to the care team. - To be included in this measure, the member needs to be continuously enrolled for six months during the reporting period, with no gaps in enrollment. - F. Data Submission how MMPs will submit data collected to CMS and the state. - MMPs will submit data collected for this measure in the above specified format through a secure data collection site accessed at the following web address: https://Financial-Alignment-lnitiative.NORC.org.